 Here is multitude innumerable, symbolically represented, by 1,500 miles length and breadth, and altitude besides; showing, doubtless, that this glorious polity is the medium of connection between the nations of the earth and heaven.

 The Ambassador of the Coming Age, Nov 1868

-19 And the foundations of the wall of the city were garnished with all manner of precious stones.
-The first foundation was jasper; the second, sapphire; the third, a chalcedony; the fourth, an emerald;
+19 And the foundations of the wall of the city <had been embellished> with <every> precious stone.
+The first foundation a jasper; the second, <a> sapphire; the third, a chalcedony; the fourth, an emerald;

 Each foundation-stone of the city wall is a great precious stone, "a living stone"-and represents an apostle.
 Each polished gem would be beautiful alone; but how much more beautiful when decorated by all manner of precious stones beside!

 The meaning of this symbol is expressed in Paul's words to those whom he had "sealed on their foreheads," and brought into fellow-citizenship with the Saints of Israel.

 "What is our hope, or joy, or crown of rejoicing?
 Are not even ye in the presence of our Lord Jesus Christ at his coming?
 Ye are our "glory and joy."

 They were not "wood, hay, and stubble," but gold, and silver, and precious stones.
 There is no use for destructible materials, such as wood, hay, and stubble, in God's municipality; it is only those who can stand the fire that can be admitted there.
 Such were the apostles' converts to the faith.
 They will rejoice together in the presence of the Lord; and those who have been brought to the obedience of the faith by an apostle, will be to him the garnishment of precious stones in the holy city.